 The screen attaches to the included stand using a quick-release bracket.
 It can be released using a small button underneath the attachment area to make way for an alternative 100 x 100mm VESA solution.
 The included stand offers good ergonomic flexibility; tilt (5° forwards, 21° backwards), swivel (30° left and 30° right) and height adjustment (115mm or 4.53 inches).
 The ports are down-firing, except for a couple of USB ports at the left side.
 They include; AC power input (internal power converter), DP 1.2, 2 x HDMI 2.0, 4 x USB 3.0 (plus 2 upstream for KVM functionality), USB Type-C, 3.5mm audio output and 2 x 9W speakers.
 Dell Display Manager software is included to allow efficient use of screen space, including the ability to divide the area neatly between various windows.

-Further details can be found on the manufacturer’s website, where the monitor is also listed for ~$1500.
-Broader global availability is expected shortly.
+Further details can be found on the manufacturer’s website.
+This model is now available globally.
 If there is sufficient demand we’ll consider reviewing this model.